 Since a lack of control is part of burnout, look for ways where control can be exerted in the workplace.

 Maybe that means adjusting your schedule.
 Maybe that means swapping a task with a colleague.
-Maybe that means turning off all gadgets and eating a real lunch.
+Maybe that means turning off all gadgets and eating a real lunch or play your favorite payout slot machine.
 In my case, it ultimately meant leaving a toxic workplace and finding a place where I could curate what it was that I wanted to do.

 I’ve Done Everything You Told Me To and I Still Can’t Shake the Burnout